-NU1051 Intellectual Disability Nursing Practice: Assessment and Feedback Sheet
+NU4069 Intellectual Disability Nursing Practice: Assessment and Feedback Sheet

-End of YEAR ONE
+End of YEAR FOUR

-Assessment of your CAD demonstrates that all assessare: sment requirements and do cumentation COMPLETE INCOM IPLETE 1st SubmissionPractice Module Leader/Link Lecturer Date: Resubmission:Practice Module Leader/Link Lecturer Date: If assessed as INCOMPLETE please attend to the f numbers below immediately and resubmit by e page Number(s) Page Details of practice placement Interview(s) not signed/dated by preceptor/asso ociate preceptor Interview(s) not signed/dated by student Reflective notes not written up/included Reflective note(s) not signed/dated by preceptor /associate preceptor Reflective note(s) not signed/dated by student Student declaration not signed Reflection Time Record Sheet not signed/dated of or activity theme filled in Other (specify) Comments
+Assessment of your CAD demonstrates that all assessment requirements and documentation are: COMPLETE INCOMPLETE 1st Submission Date: Practice Module Leader/Link Lecturer Resubmission: Date: Practice Module Leader/Link Lecturer If assessed as INCOMPLETE, please attend to the following as outlined in the page numbers below immediately and resubmit by Page Number(s) Details of practice placement Interview(s) not signed/dated by preceptor/associate preceptor Interview(s) not signed/dated by student Reflective notes not written up/included Reflective note(s) not signed/dated by preceptor/associate preceptor Reflective note(s) not signed/dated by student Student declaration not signed Reflection Time Record Sheet not signed/dated or activity theme filled in Other (specify)

 Please take note of issue(s) ticked and comments above and ensure that all relevant corrections are made before next CAD submission.
-If you have any queries please do not hesitate to contact the Practice Module Leader or Link Lecturer listed above
+If you have any queries please do not hesitate to contact the Practice Module Leader or Link Lecturer listed above.